 Zero Percent Credit Card That Earns 5% Cash Back: Chase Freedom

 The excellent Chase Freedom is a zero interest credit card that does it all.
-You’ll get an introductory 0% APR period for both purchases and balance transfers for 15 billing cycles, and you’ll earn valuable cashback rewards at a fantastic rate.
+You’ll get an introductory 0% APR period for both purchases and balance transfers, and you’ll earn valuable cashback rewards at a fantastic rate.
 Plus, you’ll get a solid sign-up bonus and never have to pay an annual fee.

 - 3% foreign transaction fee